 On-the-Go is an all-in-one portable device with a built-in two-way speaker and personal help button.
 The device may be used with either AT&T’s or T-Mobile’s cellular networks; users can choose whichever network is stronger in their area.
 The lightweight device is showerproof, waterproof, compatible with pacemakers, and can last up to 30 days between charges.
 It is designed to be worn as a pendant, but may also be placed in a belt clip.
 Fall detection is not available with On-the-Go.

 The On-the-Go mobile device costs $45.95 when paid for on a monthly basis.
 The quarterly plan is slightly less expensive, at $42.95 a month.
 The annual plan offers even more savings at $36.95 a month, and the least expensive is the 36-month plan at $33.95 a month.
 All plans include the cost of cellular service with Verizon.

 This is another all-in-one mobile device.
 Unlike the standard On-the-Go system, this device includes automatic fall detection.
 It is showerproof and waterproof and may be worn around the neck or in a belt clip.
 On-the-GO Fall Detection has a battery life of up to 5 days.
 It may only be used with AT&T’s cellular network.

-On-the-Go Fall Detection costs $52.95 with a quarterly payment plan.
-The semi-annual and annual plans save users several dollars per month; they cost $49.95 a month and $46.95 a month.
+On-the-Go Fall Detection costs $55.95 with a month-to-month payment plan.
+The quarterly and annual plans save users several dollars per month; they cost $52.95 a month and $46.95 a month, respectively.
+The 36-month plan is the least expensive at $43.95 a month.
 All plans include the cost of automatic fall detection.